jharwell/sierra/docs/src/plugins/prod/graphs.rst

        - The data you want to graph is two dimensional (e.g. a spatial representation of the arena is some way).

-       - You don't need/aren't interested in statistics.
+       - You don't need/aren't interested in statistics (statistically significant differences between cells in a heatmap cannot be determined just from the graph itself).

 Configuration
 =============